symfony/symfony-docs/cache.rst

 Creating a Cache Chain
 ----------------------

-Different cache adapters has different strengths and weaknesses.
+Different cache adapters have different strengths and weaknesses.
 Some might be really quick but small and some may be able to contain a lot of data but are quite slow.
 To get the best of both worlds you may use a chain of adapters.
 The idea is to first look at the quick adapter and then move on to slower adapters.
 In the worst